-M and I were hard at work on our patio last weekend.
+I was hard at work on my patio last weekend.
 It's a small space (thank goodness!) but it was in sad shape.
-After digging out the flower bed that had clearly been used as a dumping ground for the remodel contractor, hauling out the dirt, bag by bag, through the front door (we don't have an exterior gate), sanding down the metal trellis, giving it a few coats of spray paint, and planting three beautiful bougainvillea, we were pretty beat.
+After digging out the flower bed that had clearly been used as a dumping ground for the remodel contractor, hauling out the dirt, bag by bag, through the front door (we don't have an exterior gate), sanding down the metal trellis, giving it a few coats of spray paint, and planting three beautiful bougainvillea, I was pretty beat.

-I was planning to make a healthy dinner of chicken with tomato-herb pan sauce, but M had other plans.
-Just as I was about to leave for the grocery store, he turned to me and asked if I had chips and salsa on the list.
-I told him I didn't and reminded him that I, being a good wife, had asked him if he needed or wanted anything.
-He told me chips and salsa sounded really good to him all of a sudden.
+I was planning to make a healthy dinner of chicken with tomato-herb pan sauce, but just as I was about to leave for the grocery store, I got a craving and did a check to see if I had chips and salsa on the list.
 After such a hard day of work, what was a decidedly unhealthy dinner of chips and dip going to hurt?
 So I took the chips and salsa idea and ran with it.
 Queso fundido it would be.
 I'd been looking for a reason to make it and a long day of yard work seemed just as good as any.

 Oh wow, was this yummy.
 Ooey, gooey, and so delicious with chips, some college football, and a nice cold beer.
-I think we've found just the bribery we need to get after the rest of the home improvement tasks on our list...
+I think I've found just the right motivation I need to get after the rest of the home improvement tasks on my list...

 adapted from Homesick Texan